Yangon, Mahar Bandhula Rd with the Sule Pagoda at the end. Photo by Maung Maung San.

 Souvenir shopping is pretty good, the National Museum houses two thousand year’s worth of treasuresand Myanmar’s premier pagoda complex – the great gold Shwedagon – is fantastic and well worth a few hours.

-Note that Yangon, previously known as Rangoon, is Burma’s largest city but NOT the capital which was officially relocated from Yangon to Naypyidaw in 2006.
-Naypyidaw is north of Yangon, halfway to Bagan.
+Note that Yangon, previously known as Rangoon, is Burma’s largest city but NOT the capital which was officially relocated to Naypyidaw in 2006.
+Naypyidaw is north of Yangon, halfway to Bagan and a long way from the sea and risk of invasion (!)